h43z/jkscroll/README.md

 Shortcuts for your [browser](https://addons.mozilla.org/en-US/firefox/addon/jk-scroll/) by [@h43z](https://twitter.com/h43z).

-Too many browser extensions have permissions that allow them full access to every website you are visiting.
+Too many browser extensions have permissions that allow them full access to every website you are visit (often the need to) and so does this one.

-This extension does 90% of what I want from a shortcut extension in just 22 lines of understandable code.
+But this extension has just 48 lines of understandable code that everyone can check and verify.

 Extend it if you need more functionality.